How to Take Care of the Pomsky's Health

 It's true that small treats here and there are always appreciated!

-There are other ways to feed your Pomsky, such as BARF (Biologically Appropriate Raw Food or Bones And Raw Food) or homemade meals.
-It is important to consult with your veterinarian to ensure that the rations are balanced and that the dog does not lack certain nutrients that are essential for the Pomsky's good health.
+There are other ways to feed your Pomsky, such as the BARF diet (raw meat-based) or homemade meals.
+It's important to consult with your veterinarian to ensure balanced rations.
+Additionally, it's essential to ensure that your dog doesn't lack any essential nutrients for their well-being.

 Maintaining your Pomsky is essential to ensure their good health.